 Bryan Bashin reports to the Board of Directors and supervises the directors of Communications, Development, Operations, Programs and Enchanted Hills Camp and Retreat.
 Mr. Bashin has served in this position since 2010.
 Mr. Bashin’s extensive professional experience includes Executive Editor for the Center for Science and Reporting, Assistant Regional Commissioner for the United States Department of Education: Rehabilitation Services, and Executive Director of Society for the Blind in Sacramento.
 Mr. Bashin has been blind since college and from that time has dedicated a substantial part of his career to advocating for equality, access, training and mentorship for individuals who are blind or low vision.
 He serves or has served on numerous committees and organizations, including California Blind Advisory Committee, VisionServe Alliance, San Francisco State University’s Paul K. Longmore Institute on Disability, World Blind Union, National Industries for the Blind, and California Agencies for the Blind and Visually Impaired.

-Jeffrey Bigham, research lead, AI/ML accessibility, leads a team of researchers and engineers at Apple focused on advancing accessibility through artificial intelligence and machine learning.
+Jeffrey Bigham is research lead for AI/ML accessibility at Apple, leading a team of researchers and engineers at focused on advancing accessibility through artificial intelligence and machine learning.
 He and his team support the design, engineering, and user experience for accessibility features across the entire Apple ecosystem.

 Jeffrey has worked at the intersection of computer science, AI, and accessibility for more than 15 years.
 He is an associate professor at the School of Computer Science at Carnegie Mellon University, where he advises PhD students on a wide variety of projects in applied machine learning and teaches courses on technical approaches to accessibility and human-AI interaction.
 Jeffrey earned his PhD in computer science and engineering from the University of Washington and is a graduate of Princeton University.